Niagara Amusement Park & Splash World

-Niagara Amusement Park & Splash World (formerly Fantasy Island, Two Flags Over Niagara Fun Park, and Martin's Fantasy Island) is an 85 acre amusement park in Grand Island, New York near Niagara Falls.
-It features an amusement park and a water park.
-The park is owned by Store Capital and operated by IB Parks & Entertainment.
+Niagara Amusement Park & Splash World (formerly Fantasy Island, Two Flags Over Niagara Fun Park, and Martin's Fantasy Island) was an 85 acre (34 ha) amusement park in Grand Island, New York near Niagara Falls.
+It featured an amusement park and a water park.
+The park was founded by Lawrence Grant.
+At time of closing it was owned by Store Capital and operated by IB Parks & Entertainment.
+It operated somewhat infrequently from 1961 to 2025.